 General - The Plan is a defined contribution plan sponsored by Evergy, Inc. that covers all full-time and part-time employees of Evergy Metro, Inc. (Metro) and Evergy Kansas Central, Inc. (EKC).
-Effective January 1, 2020, Wolf Creek Nuclear Operating Corporation (WCNOC) employees become employees of EKC.
 The Company serves as the administrator of the Plan.
 Empower Retirement (Empower) serves as the recordkeeper for the Plan.
-Great-West Trust Company, LLC serves as the trustee for the Plan.
+Empower Trust Company, LLC, formerly known as Great-West Trust Company, LLC, serves as the trustee for the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

-An Employee Stock Ownership Plan (ESOP) component was added to the Plan on January 1, 2002 for participants in the Evergy Kansas Metro Plan and on January 1, 2003 for the participants in the Evergy Kansas Central Plan.
-As of December 31, 2021, the ESOP component consisted of the portion of the Plan that was invested in shares of common stock of Evergy, Inc. (Parent common stock).
+An Employee Stock Ownership Plan (ESOP) component was added to the Plan on January 1, 2002 for participants in the Evergy Metro Plan and on January 1, 2003 for the participants in the Evergy Kansas Central Plan.
+As of December 31, 2022, the ESOP component consisted of the portion of the Plan that was invested in shares of common stock of Evergy, Inc. (Parent common stock).
 Adding this component gives participants the option of receiving a direct cash distribution of any dividends paid on such Parent common stock held in participant elective contribution accounts and, if they are 100% vested as of the dividend record date, their Company match accounts.
 Dividends paid on Parent common stock are automatically reinvested, unless cash distribution was elected.